Avellaneda derby: Violence

 The November 26, 1961, saw the most violent game between the two clubs, the referee was forced to suspend the game for 6 minutes due to fighting amongst the players.
 The referee eventually sent off 4 players from each team.
 The game ended in a 1–1 draw.

 On August 13, 2006, the Avellaneda derby was abandoned after violence between the fans escalated out of control.
-Independiente were winning 2–0 in Libertadores de America when rioting started in the away stands.
+Independiente were winning 2–0 in La Doble Visera when rioting started in the away stands.
 The Racing fans then started to attack the police, the game was eventually abandoned by referee Horacio Elizondo.
 The three points from the game were eventually awarded to Independiente.

 Stadiums

 The two stadiums are only a few hundred metres apart.
 Independiente play at the Estadio Libertadores de América, commonly known as Libertadores de América; it was originally opened on 4 March 1928.
 Racing Club play at the Estadio Presidente Perón, commonly known as El Cilindro; it was opened on 3 September 1950.